-David Morrow is Director of Sales for OPW Engineered Systems, Lebanon, OH, part of Dover Corporation's OPW division.
+David Morrow is director of sales for OPW Engineered Systems, Lebanon, OH, part of Dover Corporation's OPW division.
 He can be reached at (800) 547-9393 or David.Morrow@opwglobal.com.
-For more information please go to opw-es.com.

 OPW is the global leader in fully integrated fluid-handling, management, monitoring and control solutions for the safe and efficient handling of critical petroleum-derived fluids from the refinery to the commercial and retail points of consumption.